 Compounding requires patience and dedication.
 It’s a perfect strategy when you’re starting out and have 40 years in front of you.

 Would I Do it Again?

-Unfortunately, I can’t go back to my early twenties (I wouldn’t want to actually), but I can factor in some of these truths to improve future outcomes.
+Unfortunately, I can’t go back to my early twenties (I wouldn’t want to actually), but I can factor in some of these truths to improve future decision-making.